This post may contain affiliate links. For more information, please read the full disclosure policy here.

 Hello, May.
-I’ve been looking forward to you since I returned from Bali.
-I am so ready for my two trips to Queensland this month!
+I’ve been looking forward to you since Bali.
+I’m so ready for my two trips to Queensland this month.
 April ended up being a pretty uneventful month in my world.
 I’ve just been working (and saving for future adventures).
 I also got the chance to check out three shows at the Melbourne International Comedy Festival.

-Thanks to my new life schedule, and having one full day a week to focus on my writing, I have been able to consistently get blog posts published this month.
+Thanks to my new life schedule, and having one full day a week to focus on my writing, I’ve been able to consistently publish blog posts this month.
 I am loving my new routine already.

-• I have published several posts thanks to my collaboration with Hipmunk.
+• I’ve published several posts thanks to my collaboration with Hipmunk.
 This month’s posts included accommodation guides for the Carolinas, New York City, Hilton Head Island, La Jolla and Los Angeles.

-♥ Big Magic by Elizabeth Gilbert: I reserved this book at the library ages ago, and I finally got the opportunity to read it this month.
-I am so glad I did, because it was exactly the inspirational read I needed.
+♥ Big Magic by Elizabeth Gilbert.
+I reserved this book at the library ages ago and I finally got the opportunity to read it this month.
+It’s the perfect inspirational book.
 So many times I felt like Gilbert was writing words just for my benefit.
 I am going to write a post about what Big Magic taught me soon.
-But if you are a creative, I highly recommend picking up a copy.
+But if you’re a creative, I highly recommend picking up a copy.

-♥ Me Before You by Jojo Moyes: I thought I would read this romance novel before the movie hits cinemas later this year.
-It was an easy to read book about a woman caring for a quadriplegic man.
-They both changed each other’s lives, but the ending may surprise some people who are used to happily ever afters.
-I thought it was apt, but nonetheless sad, and I am interested to see if the movie sticks completely to the story.
+♥ Me Before You by Jojo Moyes.
+I thought I would read this romance novel before the movie hits cinemas later this year.
+It was an easy-to-read book about a woman caring for a quadriplegic man.
+They both change each other’s lives, but the ending may surprise some people who are seeking a happily ever after.
+I thought it was apt, but nonetheless sad, and I’m interested to see if the movie sticks completely to the story.

-♥ The Happiness Project by Gretchen Rubin: Oh yes, I have been all about the inspiration this month.
+♥ The Happiness Project by Gretchen Rubin.
+Oh yes, I have been all about the inspiration this month.
 I listened to this book about four years ago now, so thought it was time for a refresher.
-I did enjoy re-reading it, and wrote down quite a few notes that really resonated with me.
-I recommend this novel to everyone: whether you think you are happy, are stuck in a rut, or just feel like being inspired.
+Honestly, I did enjoy re-reading it and wrote down quite a few notes that really resonated with me.
+I recommend this novel to everyone: whether you think you are happy, are stuck in a rut or just feel like being inspired.

 I’ve just updated my Goodreads profile too.
 So please add me and let me know any books I need to read NOW.